Considering All Movement in Pipe Support Design

 However, a more thorough review of the pipe system revealed that, prior to reaching full operating conditions, the movement of the pipe created a condition in which the overall length of the snubber should have been reduced (retracted) by 1.5 inches.
 But, because the original set point of the snubber allowed a maximum of only 1 inch of contraction, the continued pipe movement stressed the snubber beyond its capabilites once it reached its fully contracted position (zero extension), thus damaging the support assembly.

-Installed Position And Operating Position Of The Snubber
+Installed Position and Operating Position of the Snubber

 To correct the problem, the original snubber was replaced with one that had an overall available stroke of 12 inches, allowing the initial set point to be increased to a cylinder position of 3 inches of extension.
 This new snubber design accommodated all pipe deflection throughout the entire process cycle.